jesuserro/dotfiles/README.md

 # Dotfiles
-My BETA dotfiles for Ubuntu 20.04, Zsh, Oh My Zsh, TMUX and Vim.
+My BETA dotfiles for Ubuntu 20.04, Zsh, Oh My Zsh, TMUX and NVim.
 Based on [RCM](https://github.com/thoughtbot/rcm) dotfile framework.
+This project is in develop mode, so you can encounter many bugs.
+Please don't use this if you're not familiarized with these tools.

 ## Install
 ### RCM